Lightning-AI/pytorch-lightning/docs/source/weights_loading.rst

 Checkpoint Loading
 ------------------

-To load a model along with its weights, biases and model_arguments use following method.
+To load a model along with its weights, biases and module_arguments use following method.

 .. code-block:: python